zombierzn/vungle-resources/English/Android/current-release/android-dev-guide.md

 * Android 2.3 (Gingerbread - API version 9) or later
 * If your application is written in C/C++, you'll need to use JNI to interface with the Publisher SDK written in Java
+* Java 1.7 - For Android 5.+ compatibility purposes, JDK 7 is required on the development system

 ### Here are a few important tips: